-Advertising by directly sending marketing materials to the homes of target consumers is a trick that has been used by all types of businesses, be it superstores delivering periodical circulars or pay per click marketers distributing vouchers to customers.
-Using direct mail marketing is also helpful when announcing the inauguration of a retail store or an imminent sale or to offer price cuts for some service to a hand-picked collection of customers.
+Advertising by directly sending marketing material to letterboxes is a successful marketing used by all types of businesses.
 A direct-mail or a letterbox distribution campaign can focus on a target audience, regardless of the size of the target audience.
 Numerous marketing issues control the rate of return on investment, which differs for various campaigns.

 Rate of Return on Investment

 The average expected ROI on direct mail or letterbox distribution campaigns is usually one to two percent, as per research undertaken by Flyers Direct.
 Brochure distribution in Sydney figures increase when the target consumer is more exposed to that particular brand.

 Creating artwork with a solid call-to-action will increase ROI.

 The average return on investment on a standard letterbox distribution or a direct mail campaign can be assessed by considering four important factors:

 - A strong compelling unconditional call to action